 You should now see the resulting count of negative numbers in cell B11.

-In case you want to count all the cells that positive numbers in it, you can use the below formula:
+In case you want to count all the cells that have positive numbers in them, you can use the below formula:

 Method 2: Counting Negative Numbers using VBA